Linde urges investors to exchange shares for Praxair merger

-(Reuters) - German industrial gases group Linde (LING.DE) urged investors to tender their shares in an exchange offer for its planned $80 billion merger with U.S. peer Praxair (PX.N) as a deadline approaches to reach 75 percent acceptance.
+FRANKFURT, Oct 5 (Reuters) - German industrial gases group Linde urged investors to tender their shares in an exchange offer for its planned $80 billion merger with U.S. peer Praxair as a deadline approaches to reach 75 percent acceptance.

 As of Oct.
 4, seven weeks after the offer was launched, it had been accepted for 27.7 percent of outstanding Linde shares.
 The acceptance period ends at midnight on Oct.
 24.